A Digifort VMS system has been used by Graham Firth Communications Ltd. on the M62 motorway for traffic management.

 Paul Scott, technical director at Security Buying Group (SBG), the UK agent for Digifort, said, “The traffic management system comprises seventy Redvision RV30, X-SERIES rugged PTZ dome cameras.
 These were supplied to Graham Firth Communications through our distributor, Videcon Ltd. A Digifort, open-platform, Video Management System, which runs on high-resilience, DELL servers, is used for recording and control.
 Digifort’s free client software is installed on DELL PCs in the system control room where there is a video wall comprising sixteen monitors configured in multi-screen, alarm screen and report screen modes.
 There is also a dedicated, fibre network infrastructure, with a massive bandwidth and low latency, to ensure the X-SERIES™ cameras are accurate and responsive for operators over the large distances involved.
 Impressively, Videcon’s systems division helped Graham Firth Communications with the project design, specification and commissioning, supported in-turn by SBG.

 “The Digifort VMS system used in the project was selected for its intuitive, logical and easy to use front end.
 It allows the camera channels to be individually configured for each operator in the monitoring station.
-Motion detection is used to trigger alarms, ‘bookmarking’ the video timeline for subsequent, efficient searching and retrieval of video.
+Video Analytics is used to trigger alarms, ‘bookmarking’ the video timeline for subsequent, efficient searching and retrieval of video.
 This helps operators identify and respond to incidents in real-time, such as when there is traffic congestion or an accident.

 “Unlike most VMS platforms, Digifort has no annual maintenance fees, so has no on-going overheads.
 Analytics can be added in future for further system intelligence; these include functionality like tailgating, vehicle counting, presence, enter/exit, appear/disappear, direction filter, speed filter, stationery, loitering, abandoned object and removed object.
 Further add-on modules include License Plate Recognition (LPR); Briefcam Synopsis; Facial Recognition; Edge Recording; and Edge Analytics.
 This means there are no limits to a system’s upgrade flexibility.”